 To help explain this further, I recommend reading this article by Dr. Izabella Wentz and pay specific attention to Step 2 – Supplement with Enzymes.
 (Even though this article is in reference to Hashimoto’s Disease, it can be helpful for a wide range of autoimmune conditions especially if leaky gut is involved… which it usually is.)

-7. Use testing to support your observations, optimize your diet, and add targeted supplementation.
+7. Use testing to support your observations and add targeted supplementation.

 If you like data, there are tests for you, and they are so helpful for finding the right diet for you, even on a genetic level, literally.